 We also run a very informal weekly drop-in writing session called Writers' Room, held from 5pm-6.30pm in Caffè Nero on Market Passage.
 This is meant to be a low-commitment, low-pressure way to get help with any material you've been working on, to come up with ideas for standup sets, sketches, songs, or character monologues, or to just meet other comics!

 To stay updated on when workshops will occur, subscribe to the Footlights Mailing List, and make sure you're part of the Cambridge Theatre and Footlights Facebook groups!
-Feel free to also send any questions you might have to our Workshops and Outreach Officers, Joy Adeogun and Phoebe Deller!
+Feel free to also send any questions you might have to our Workshops and Outreach Officers, Joy Adeogun and Kae Deller!

 Footlights Membership aims to reward people for consistently writing and performing comedy to a high standard.
 Footlights members are eligible to perform in Spring Revue, and membership is available to students of the University of Cambridge and Anglia Ruskin entering their third undergraduate year of study or above, or any year of postgraduate study.